7.2 Linking parent and transformation product features

 7.2.3 Omitting transformation product input

 When no transformation data is supplied it is crucial to make a prior distinction between parent and TP feature groups.
-Afterwards, the MS/MS spectral and other annotation similarity filters mentioned in the previous section may be a powerful way to further prioritize data.
+Afterwards, the MS/MS spectral and other annotation similarity filters mentioned in the previous section may helpful to further prioritize data.

 The fourth example demonstrates such a workflow.